Munawar Faruqui: Personal life

-Faruqui married Jasmine in 2017 but the marriage ended in divorce in 2022.
+Faruqui married Jasmine in 2017, but the marriage ended in divorce in 2022.
 The ex-couple has a five-year-old son.

 In December 2021, he started dating social media influencer Nazila Sitaishi.
 In Bigg Boss 17, Ayesha Khan accused him of two-timing her and Sitaishi and being involved with multiple women.
 Subsequently, on 18 December 2023, Sitaishi broke up with him on Instagram live, accusing him of cheating.
 In May 2024, he married Mehzabeen Coatwala, a makeup artist.

 Controversy

 Munawar Faruqui was on his tour performing stand up comedy in different cities of India.
 On 1 January 2021, he performed a stand-up show at Munro Cafe in Indore, Madhya Pradesh, which was interrupted by Eklavya Singh Gaur, son of BJP MLA Malini Gaur accusing him of making malicious jokes about Hindu deities and the Minister of Home Affairs of India, Amit Shah.
 On 2 January, he was arrested by Madhya Pradesh Police in the midst of his comic act, stating that he was arrested under the Hate speech laws in India.

-His arrest was criticised by some people, including by a small group of global Indian diaspora on 2 February 2021, that said a group of South Asian American stand-up comedians will perform a virtual comedy show on 6 February 2021 to show their solidarity with the jailed Faruqui.
+His arrest was criticised by some people, including a small group of global Indian diaspora on 2 February 2021, who announced that a group of South Asian Americans stand-up comedians will perform a virtual comedy show on 6 February 2021 to show their solidarity to the jailed Faruqui.
 He was subsequently granted bail (not acquitted) by the Supreme Court of India.
 He spent 37 days in jail.

-On 26 March 2024, he was detained by Mumbai police during a raid at an illegal Hookah Bar in Mumbai.
+On 26 March 2024, he was detained by Mumbai Police during a raid at an illegal hookah bar in Mumbai.
 He was later released on bail as offence was bailable.